d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally choose to set the **includelogs** flag.
 Doing so will include logs in the data retrieval process.

+<aside class="notice">Use this option to limit long login times.</aside>

 - **--selector=SELECTOR**

-Optionally including the **selector** flag allows you to select a type to run the current command on.
+Optionally including the **selector** flag allows you to select a type to run while running the current command.
 Use this flag when you wish to select a type without entering another command, or if you wish to work with a type that is different from the one you currently have selected.

-- **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**

-Optionally set a filter value for a filter attribute.
-This uses the provided filter for the currently selected type.

-<aside class="notice">Use this flag to narrow down your results.
-For example, selecting a common type might return multiple objects that are all of that type.
-If you want to modify the properties of only one of those objects, use the <b>filter</b> flag to narrow down results based on properties.</aside>

 - **--path=PATH**

 Optionally set a starting point for data collection.
 If you do not specify a starting point, the default path will be /rest/v1.

-<aside class="notice">The path flag can only be specified at the time of login, so if you are already logged in to the server, the path flag will not change the path.
-If you are entering a command that isn’t the login command, but include your login information, you can still specify the path flag there.</aside>
+<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged into the server, the <b>path</b> flag will not change the path.
+If you are entering a command that isn’t the <b>login</b> command, but include your login information, you can still specify the path flag there.</aside>

 - **--biospassword=BIOSPASSWORD**

 Select this flag to input a BIOS password.
 Include this flag if second-level BIOS authentication is needed for the command to execute.

-<aside class="warning">Cache is activated session keys and it is normal to see these keys stored in plaintext.
-This warning regarding an activated cache is normal to see in versions earlier than 2.3, it is not seen version 2.3 and greater of the tool.</aside>

-<aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>
+<aside class="notice">This option is only used on Gen 9 systems.</aside>

 ### Types command